lolbot-iichan/dreamlore_extractor/README.md

 **NOTE:** cnes-scripts are converted to human-readable nes-scripts during unpacking.
 See above on how to convert them back to binary format.

-Creating pak-files is not supported during to limitations of `zipfile` library.
+Creating pak-files is not supported because of `zipfile` library limitations.

 **NOTE:** pak-file is just a password-protected ZIP archive.
 Password is "putinissatan".